backstage/backstage/.changeset/funny-pianos-grow.md

 Fixed bug in `EntityOwnerPicker` that filtered on unavailable tags for the selected kind.

-Fixed bug in `EntityKindPicker` that filtered on unavailable tags for the selected kind.
+Fixed bug in `EntityLifecyclePicker` that filtered on unavailable tags for the selected kind.